Mookie Clouse – guitarist/vocalist

 Equally adept at acoustic or electric performances, New Hollow has already shared the stage with Fall Out Boy, New Politics, Gavin DeGraw, The Pretty Reckless, OAR, Train, A Great Big World, MKTO, Fifth Harmony, Meghan Trainor, Blues Traveler, Jason Derulo, Foreigner, AJR, Hot Chelle Rae, Katy Tiz, My Crazy Girlfriend, Carly Rae Jepsen, Karmin, Cher Lloyd, Timeflies, Austin Mahone, Cody Simpson, Big Time Rush, Mike Posner & Parachute, as well as having performed the National Anthem on a Fox-TV nationally televised Thanksgiving Day game from Cowboy Stadium, in front of 93,000 fans and 30 million around the world.

-New Hollow recently signed with Bee & El/ Sony Music and a release date for New Hollow’s EP debut, recorded with British producer Mikal Blue (OneRepublic, Colbie Caillat, Jason Mraz, Five For Fighting), will be announced in early 2016.
+New Hollow recently signed with Bee & El/ Sony Music and New Hollow’s EP debut, recorded with British producer Mikal Blue (OneRepublic, Colbie Caillat, Jason Mraz, Five For Fighting) and Michael J. Clouse III, will be released Summer 2016.

 BOOKING: Bob Kinkead